RandyPatterson/AOAI_Student/Challenge-08.md

 ## Learning Resources

 - [MetaGPT](https://github.com/geekan/MetaGPT) - Multi-agent Framework.
-Great example of what a complex multi-agent system can do
+Great example of what a complex multi-agent system can do.
 - [AutoGen Multi-Agent Conversational Framework](https://microsoft.github.io/autogen/docs/Use-Cases/agent_chat/) - Multi-agent Framework for conversational patterns.
 Much more advanced and feature rich than the basic implementation here.
 - [AutoGen with Semantic Kernel](https://devblogs.microsoft.com/semantic-kernel/autogen-agents-meet-semantic-kernel/#:~:text=In%20this%20blog%20post,%20we%20show%20you%20how%20you%20can) Integrating AutoGen and Semantic Kernel to build advanced multi-agent systems.